musfiqurrabeg/Hotel-Revenue-Insight-Analysis-Report/README.md

-# 📊 Revenue Insights Dashboard for Hospitality Industry
+# 📊 Revenue Insights Dashboard for Hospitality Domain

 ## 🚀 Overview
 The **Revenue Insights Dashboard** is a **Power BI** report designed to provide in-depth analytics and real-time performance tracking for the **hospitality industry**.
 This dashboard helps businesses optimize revenue, monitor key metrics, and make data-driven decisions to enhance hotel performance.